johnyi0826/linkedin_scrape/doc/readme.txt

 pip install unicode-slugify

-These can be installed via pip: `pip install -r requirements.txt`
+These can be installed via pip command: "pip install -r requirements.txt"

+You may need root (Linux/Mac) or administrator(Windows) privilege to install the packages.

 Step 3: